 New residents and expats to New Orleans won’t be disappointed when it comes to the city’s wealth of lifestyle offerings.
-It is abundantly clear why tourism is such a booming industry in the Crescent City.
-There really is something for everyone in NOLA.
+It is abundantly clear why tourism is such a booming industry.
+There really is something for everyone here.

 New Orleans is a city that is full of life, colour and vibrancy and new arrivals are sure to find plenty of exciting things to do with their downtime.